Call

 How is dry eye disease diagnosed?

-When you come in for an eye exam at Konocti View Optometry, our experienced eye doctor will take the time to listen to your symptoms and concerns about dry eyes.
 We’ll ask you about your medical history, lifestyle factors, and any medications you may be taking that could contribute to dry eye symptoms.
 Your comprehensive eye exam will also include tests such as measuring the quantity and quality of your tears, evaluating your overall eye health, and assessing any underlying conditions that could be causing your dry eye symptoms.

 Treatment for dry eye will depend on its severity and underlying cause.
 If your eyes occasionally feel dry or scratchy, this may be a temporary situation if your dry eye is caused by environmental factors.
 But for many, dry eye is a chronic issue that requires ongoing care.
 At Konocti View Optometry, we offer a variety of dry eye treatment options in Lakeport to help you find relief.